leonmavr/chip-8/README.md

 # This project

-### Pre-requisites
+### Prerequisites
 The only needed library is SDL2 for the display.
-On Ubuntu, you can install it with:
+On Debian-based systems, you can install it with:
 ```
 sudo apt-get install libsdl2-dev
 ```